Live in care

 Some quite small aids and adaptations could make your home much easier to live in.
 Simple things like long-handled shoehorns and grabbers can make dressing much quicker.
 Raisers can make beds and chairs much easier to get in and out of.
 Kettle tippers can be the difference between making a cup of tea and not bothering.
 Grab rails are great for getting in and out of the front door.

 Other adaptations might be more grand-scale, like having a ramp installed or re-siting a shower and toilet downstairs.
-Age UK has a great website with information on adapting your home and it’s worth popping into your local mobility centre as they stock a range of equipment and are usually a good source of advice too.
+Age UK has a great website with information on adapting your home.
+And it’s worth popping into your local mobility centre as they stock a range of equipment and are usually a good source of advice too.

 Have you heard of Homeshare?